Naomi Parker Fraley: We Can Do It!

-Kimble investigation

-Meanwhile, Seton Hall University professor James J. Kimble had become interested in the poster, which had become an icon of the feminist movement.
-He tracked down the original photo and found that it was credited to Naomi Parker in 1942.
-When the photograph was taken, Doyle was still at school and she had only worked at the plant for a few weeks.
-When he tracked down Parker in 2015 to show her the photo, she still had the cutting from 1942.
+Seton Hall University professor James J. Kimble become interested in the poster as an icon of the feminist movement.
+He tracked down the original photo and that it was credited to Naomi Parker in 1942.
+When he tracked down Parker in 2015 to show her the photo, she still had the original newspaper clipping from 1942.
 Kimble was certain that Parker was the woman in the photo and considered her to be the strongest candidate behind the inspiration for the poster, but noted that Miller did not leave any writings which could identify his model.

 In February 2015, Kimble interviewed the Parker sisters, known as Naomi Fern Fraley (Parker) and Ada Wyn Morford, aged 93 and 91 respectively, and found that they had known for five years about the incorrect identification of the photo, and had been rebuffed in their attempt to correct the historical record.

 Later life

 After the war, Parker worked as a waitress at The Doll House, a restaurant in Palm Springs, California.
-She was married three times, first to Joseph Blankenship (divorced), secondly to John Muhlig (d.
+She was married three times, first to Joseph Blankenship (divorced), second to John Muhlig (d.
 1971), and third to Charles Fraley (d.
 1998), whom she married in 1979.
 In February 2017 she moved to the Longview, Washington area before moving into an assisted care home there later that year.